 Based on a theme selected annually by NHD, students in grades 6 to 12 use primary and secondary sources to research a topic relating to local, national, or world history.
-The 2013–14 theme is "Rights and Responsibilities in History."
-After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or web site.
+The 2014–15 theme is "Leadership and Legacy in History."
+After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or website.
 They may work individually or in groups of up to five members except in the historical paper category, which is open only to individuals.
 Students' entries are judged in two divisions—junior (grades 6–8) and senior (grades 9–12)—during the various levels of competition.
 First- and second-place county winners in each category and division advance to the state contest in Tallahassee in May.
 Similarly, first- and second-place state winners in each category and division earn the right to represent Florida at the National History Day competition in College Park, Maryland, in June.

 Nearly 60,460 students in 30 counties participated in the 2013–14 Florida History Fair.
 More than 1,000 youths registered for the state contest in May, and nearly 60 students from 14 counties represented Florida at the National History Day competition.